-A tea garden is one dedicated to herbs and flowers known for its medicinal and healing properties.
+A tea garden is one dedicated to herbs and flowers known for their medicinal and healing properties.
 While some people like to have their tea garden separate from the rest of the landscape, others interplant tea plants within the rest of the garden.

 A tea garden is the most soothing garden you would ever have.
 Most tea herbs are aromatic and attract pollinators with their scented flowers.

-How to set a tea garden?
+How to set up a tea garden?

 Easy to grow tea plants

 To get you started, here is a list of plants that are easy to care for and make delicious teas.

 Basil is an annual heat-loving herb.
 It grows easily from seeds, which you can start three to four weeks before your last frost.
 It will grow all summer till the first frost.
 Pinching the tips will encourage side shoots for a bushier and sturdier plant.
 Besides the well-known Italian basil, you can try Thai basil, purple basil, cinnamon basil, and lemon basil, to name a few.

 Bee balm or Monarda is a herbaceous perennial plant with beautiful flowers.
 It enjoys full sun and well-draining soil.
 Once established, it does not need special care except for harvesting its leaves for a flavorful tea.
 It is very soothing for the digestive system and helps with colds.

 The blue butterfly pea flower is not common in home gardens.
 It is an annual plant that grows in the warm season.
 The seed is similar to the sweet pea flower, but germination takes longer.
 The plant itself is a climbing vine with leaves that resemble star jasmine.
 The flower is a show-stopper with its royal blue color and layered petals.